andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 ### Assumptions & Caveats ###

-Before tackling this project, it is recommended that you start with the following How-To's.
+Before tackling this project, it is recommended that you start with the following knowledge base:

+Installing and running

+How-To's.
 In fact, we rely on the setup for the projects described below in order to start this project:

 [Eclipse Odds and Ends](https://github.com/andrew-irods/How-To/blob/master/Eclipse-notes.md "https://github.com/andrew-irods/How-To/blob/master/Eclipse-notes.md")